 HostKeyAlgorithms +ssh-rsa

-PubkeyAcceptedAlgorithms +ssh-rsaThe + prefix appends to default algorithms instead of replacing them.
-This works but uses weaker SHA-1 hashing—only use as temporary workaround.
+PubkeyAcceptedAlgorithms +ssh-rsaThe + prefix appends to the defaults instead of replacing them.
+This re-enables a deprecated SHA-1 algorithm, so treat it as a temporary measure only and prefer fixing the server.

 # Add strong modern algorithms